Plurale tantum: Singulare tantum

 In English, such words are almost always mass nouns.
 Some uncountable nouns can be alternatively used as count nouns when meaning "a type of", and the plural means "more than one type of".
 For example, strength is uncountable in Strength is power, but it can be used as a countable noun to mean an instance of [a kind of] strength, as in My strengths are in physics and chemistry.
 Some words, especially proper nouns such as the name of an individual, are nearly always in the singular form because there is only one example of what that noun means.
+Others like "nothingness" or "emptiness" refer to logical states of absence that can't sensibly be quantified at all, hence are not usefully "mass nouns" but are still singulare tantum.